SwedbankPay/developer.swedbankpay.com/payments/card/direct.md

 ## Type of authorization - Intent

-* **Authorization (two-phase):** If you want the credit card to reserve the amount, you will have to specify that the `intent` of the `purchase` is `Authorization`.
+* **Authorization (two-phase):** If you want the credit card to reserve the amount, you will have to specify that the `intent` of the `Purchase` is `Authorization`.
 The amount will be reserved but not charged.
 You will later (i.e. when you are ready to ship the purchased products) have to make a [Capture][Capture] or [Cancel][Cancel] request.